abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 crisp, and clear manner.
 In this way, we can cultivate an attitude of leaving no trace.

-There’s an image for that in the Zen tradition: Apparently, when turtles walk, their tails swing back and forth, sweeping away their footprints.
+There’s an image for that in the Zen Tradition.
+Apparently, when turtles walk, their tails swing back and forth, sweeping away their footprints.
 That image suggests not leaving a trail of debris behind us when we walk from one place to another.
 Sometimes when the monks are getting ready